-5) Driving
+(5) Driving

-Participants with a driving licence may be required to operate a motor vehicle as part of work duties for their Contracting Organisations.
-Costs associated with a motor vehicle may be required to be borne by the Participant.
+Participants with a driving licence may be required to operate a motor vehicle as part of their work duties for their contracting organisation.
+Costs associated with a motor vehicle may be required to be borne by the participant.

-★•3.
-ELIGIBILITY CRITERIA
+3. ELIGIBILITY CRITERIA

-1) As part of the general criteria, applicants must:
+(1) As part of the general criteria, applicants must:

-- (1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; make an effort to study or continue studying the Japanese language prior to and after arriving in Japan. - (2) Be both mentally and physically healthy. - (3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - (4) Hold a Bachelor's degree or higher, or obtain such qualifications by the designated arrival date (applicants for the ALT position may alternatively hold a certification of completion of a 3-year course to teach at primary/elementary or secondary schools or obtain such qualification(s) by the designated arrival date). - (5) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
-Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their Japanese nationality before the Reply Form submission deadline.4 Applicants who possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries.
-(6) Be adept in contemporary standard pronunciation, rhythm and intonation in the designated language5 and possess excellent language ability that can be applied accurately and appropriately;
+- 1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; and make an effort to study or continue studying the Japanese language prior to and after arriving in Japan. - 2) Be both mentally and physically healthy. - 3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - 4) Hold a Bachelor's degree or higher by the designated arrival date (applicants for the ALT position may alternatively hold a certification of completion of a 3-year course to teach at primary/elementary or secondary schools or obtain said qualification(s) by the designated arrival date). - 5) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
+Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their Japanese nationality before the Reply Form submission deadline.3 Applicants who possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries.